basarat/eze/CONTRIBUTING.md

 # Basic design overview
 There is a nodejs `collector.ts`.
 Each call to `eze` (e.g. md, html) results in a `data.js` (and possibly html) files being put into the output dir.

 Then the UI (`app.js`) uses this `data` (loaded automatically by frontend index.html) to render the whole thing into a react UI.

-# Notes

-Some obscure portions are mentioned below:

-* `collector.ts` Used in the node process to collect `eze` calls.
-* `renderers.tsx` Used to render stories in the main ui app.
+Different content sections are rendered using `renderers.tsx`.

-* `story.tsx` Used to render a story sections in a story ui app.
+`story.tsx` is used to render a story sections in a story ui app.

 ## Story
 Each story is rendered in iframe `iframe0` etc. Headings inside the iframe are rendered with `ifrmae0-some-heading`.
 This allows the table of contents to work `headingId.split('-')[0]` gives the frame id.